School profile Verified 2 June 2026

 When are the key dates for Dr Challoner's High School?

-Registration opens: 1 May 2026.
-Registration closes: 2 June 2026.
+Registration opens: 1 May 2026, 10am for children not at state-funded Buckinghamshire primaries.
+Registration closes: 2 June 2026, 3pm deadline.
 Practice test: 8 September 2026.
 Secondary Transfer Test: 10 September 2026.
 Results released: 9 October 2026.
 Secondary application deadline: 31 October 2026.
 DCHS SIF2 opens: 1 October 2026.
-DCHS SIF2 deadline: 30 November 2026.
+DCHS SIF2 deadline: 30 November 2026, By the end of the school day.
 National Offer Day: 1 March 2027

 What does the latest Ofsted picture look like for Dr Challoner's High School?